CraftySquad/mean-enterprise.ui/README.md

 MEAN-Enterprise's purpose for existence is to provide a best practices, "enterprise-grade" boilerplate for a MEAN stack (MongoDB, Express, Angular.js, Node.js) web application.

 # Angular Material
 The app utilizes Angular Material, 'a set of reusable, well-tested, and accessible UI components based on the Material Design system'.
-The UI was based on the material-start repo @ https://github.com/angular/material-start.
+The UI was modeled after the material-start repo @ https://github.com/angular/material-start.

 # Modules
 This branch is following John Papa's Style Guide recommendation for modules, which can be found here - https://github.com/johnpapa/angular-styleguide#style-y127.